Yoga Therapy is…

 Who Needs Yoga Therapy?

-• As a “bottom-up” approach, Yoga Therapy can be an effective complementary modality for persons affected by PTSD and common mood disorders, such as anxiety and depression.
-It is also optimal for working with the somatic aspect of intense, difficult emotions, making it an ideal modality when dealing with the storms of life, such as a tough diagnosis, the aftermath of trauma, loss of any kind, and, in general, difficult life transitions.
+• Thanks to its somatic, “bottom-up” approach, Yoga Therapy can be an effective complementary modality for people affected by PTSD and common mood disorders, such as anxiety and depression.
+It is also optimal for working with the somatic aspect of intense, difficult emotions, making it an ideal modality when dealing with the storms of life, such as a tough diagnosis, the aftermath of trauma, grief and loss of any kind, and, in general, difficult life transitions.
 While complementing any ongoing traditional therapeutic intervention, yoga therapy does NOT replace proper, qualified, professional mental health support.

-I mention this in utter respect of the workings of our body; in deference to the large body of scientific research showing the effectiveness of many of the practices used, and of the many medical professionals that devote their lives to curing or managing life-threatening diseases that are extremely difficult to understand and control; and ultimately, in reverence of the mystery and wisdom of Nature, Life, and our Higher Source itself.
+I mention this in utter respect of the workings of our body; in deference to the large body of scientific research showing the effectiveness of many of the practices used; in recognition of the many medical professionals that devote their lives to curing or managing life-threatening diseases that are extremely difficult to understand and control; and ultimately, in reverence of the mystery and wisdom of Nature, Life, and our Higher Source itself.

 FAQs

-• Sessions begin after an initial consultation and after filling out an intake form consisting of a holistic wellness questionnaire.
-The first session includes a skillful, detailed assessment.
-At the beginning of each following session, the client is briefly assessed, as our states vary daily based on times of the day, seasons, and other personal variables.
-Based on that, appropriate interventions will follow with the purpose of achieving a state of balance.
-The tools used can include breath, therapeutic movement, sound, and various somatic embodiment practices.
+Sessions typically begin after an initial consultation and after filling out an intake form consisting of an in depth holistic wellness questionnaire.
+The first session includes a more detailed assessment.
+At the beginning of each following session, the client is briefly assessed, as our states vary based on times of the day, seasons, and other variables.
+A Home Plan can be devised for the client, consisting of a personalized, Yoga Therapy-based, Lifestyle Medicine Program to be followed at home with the coaching support of the Therapist.

 • No yoga experience is required: in fact, many of the practices we use involve little or no movement.
 You can enjoy the benefits of yoga therapy and any somatic therapeutic practice even if you have very limited physical abilities.